la2050/archive/_projects/2015/lift-la-member2member-project.md

    • The Fund for Shared Insight using the voice of participants as an evaluative measure
    • America Forward: social entrepreneurs and policymakers influencing national change
    • Service Nation deploying young people in service to improve communities.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- Income LIFT-LA
-   Corporations  206,000
-   Individuals  110,000
-   Foundations  319,000
-   Government  80,892
-   Events  180,000
-   National Subsidy
-   Total Revenue $895,892

-   Expense LIFT-LA
-   Salary & Related  672,424 72,389
-   Training  19,093 7,050
-   Program Expense  27,504 10,960
-   Event Expenses  50,000  -
-   Technology  41,741  4,400
-   Professional Fees  46,478  5,200
-   Occupancy  48,360
-   Travel  17,960
-   Board Expense  5,000
-   Depreciation  -
-   Total Expenses $928,559 $100,000
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Specifically, this funding will support the first three phases of this efforts, which started on April 1, 2015 and will continue for the next year:
-   1. Plan: We will build the planning process, assemble the team including internal and external resources, and secure seed funding.
-In parallel, we will establish the research agenda, market opportunity, and key design elements.
-   2. Design: We will pursue two parallel workstreams, one focused on program model design and one focused on organizational strategy, capabilities, and structure.
-We will engage strategy and design consultants to support this work.
-   3. Pilot: We will conduct rapid iteration pilots.
-We will also make key organizational investments in human capital and infrastructure to support roll-out in summer 2016.
 How do you plan to scale the success of your proposal?: >- LIFT is focused on changing the systems that stifle social mobility for millions of vulnerable families.